cfpb/design-system/docs/pages/data-visualization-1.md

           > *Example*: Company-level information should be considered in context of total complaints, company size and market share in a given geographic area.
+      - variation_name: Sources section
+        variation_description: >-
+          Including the source of the data in the visualization is a must.
+It adds credibility and transparency to the graph.
+The visualization could then be replicated using the mentioned sources which adds credibility.

+          If you’re unable to link to the source, link to a spreadsheet of the data used

+          to create the visualization.
+  - variation_group_name: Audience
+    variation_group_description: |-
+      Consider your audience when you’re creating data visualization.

+      ##### KEY QUESTIONS
+      * Who is your audience?
+      * What is their familiarity with data visualization?
+      * How much information do they need?
+    variations:
+      - variation_name: General public
+        variation_description: If your user group is general (i.e. the American public), stick with basic and most common chart types that people can easily understand.
+Adding emphasis and labels will help highlight the point of the visual and tell the story of the information.
+Consider using multiple simple charts to step the user through the data, rather than one big complex visualization.
+      - variation_name: Specific users
+        variation_description: If your data visualizations are designed with a specific audience in mind, take into consideration their familiarity with the data, visualization types, and the terminology used to label and describe data.
+More complex stories might necessitate more complex visuals, however, this does not mean it should lack emphasis.
 ---